 Exploring International Travel With Your Cat: Things to Consider

-You are on the couch, covered in blankets, and wearing 3 pairs of socks.
+You are on the couch, covered in blankets and wearing 3 pairs of socks.
 It’s 5:00 pm and pitch dark outside.
 You dream of a week, or a month, in the tropics.
-Or, you are reading the latest magazine article on the “Top Ten Places to Go in Europe” and dream of packing a backpack and touring the continent.
-But, in each of these scenarios, you remember your beloved furry baby, the light of your life, your cat, and you can’t possibly leave him behind.
+Or you are reading the latest magazine article on the “Top Ten Places to Go in Europe” and dream of packing a backpack and touring the continent.
+But, in each of these scenarios, you remember your beloved furry baby, the light of your life - your cat - and you couldn't possibly leave him behind.

 Next, consider if your cat is healthy enough to travel.
 If your cat is visibly ill, he may not be allowed to enter your destination country at all.
 Or, if your cat has ongoing health problems that require special medication, treatment, or food, he might not be a good candidate for international travel.
 Many countries do not have the vet services that the US has.
 This is especially true if you’re traveling to remote areas or to developing countries.

 If your cat is good-natured and healthy, make sure you have the basics of pet ownership covered:

 - Pet microchip with your most recent contact information.
 Very important in case you get separated from your cat at some point while traveling.

 - An ID tag securely attached to your furry friend.
 Even if you think he’d never run away, the unexpected can always happen while traveling.

 - Up-to-date rabies vaccine given as soon as possible, or at the very least, 30 days prior to entering the country.
 All countries check for this vaccine.

 - Other common vaccines to protect your cat: herpes (rhinotracheitis), calici, panleukopenia or feline distemper, and feline leukemia.

 The next step is research.
 The process of getting your cat to travel typically has many steps, so start early.